Aiven-Open/klaw-docs/docs/docs/howto/topics/Approve-a-topic.rst

    Claim a topic and edit a topic are both in this category.

 - Date Requested
-   This is a timestamp of when the request was created
+   This is a timestamp of when the request was created.

 - Other Topic Configs
-   Advanced configuration will appear in this space such as those described here in `Apaches documentation <https://kafka.apache.org/documentation/#topicconfigs>`_
+   The advanced configuration will appear in this space, such as those described in `Apaches documentation <https://kafka.apache.org/documentation/#topicconfigs>`_

 - Description
    This will include details provided by the topic creator.